hako/twiimote/README.md

 twiimote is a program that **'connects your wiimote to twitter'.** it's as simple as that.

-Real reason: **I wrote this application because I was bored due to A Level revision & exams :/**
+Real reason: **I wrote this application for fun and because I was bored due to A Level revision & exams :/**

 ![](http://www.hakobaito.co.uk/content/twiimote_1376196174_sd.png)